James St. Clair Morton: Army of the Cumberland and Pioneer Brigade service

 Returning to Nashville on November 14, he served as the supervising engineer of construction of defenses in the area until January 30, 1864.
 Following this, he would act as assistant to the Chief Engineer in Washington until May.

-Death
+IX Corps service

-Morton returned to the field in May, serving as the Chief Engineer in the IX Corps under General Ambrose Burnside.
+Morton returned to the field in May and served as the Chief Engineer in the IX Corps under General Ambrose Burnside.
+He fought in the Battle of North Anna and the Battle of Totopotomoy Creek.
 On June 17, 1864, during the Second Battle of Petersburg, Morton was surveying the area in front of General Orlando B. Willcox's division, which was about to attack, when he was shot in the chest and killed.
 His body was returned to Philadelphia and he was buried with military honors at Laurel Hill Cemetery.

 Following his death, Morton received the following posthumous brevets in the Regular Army: